Pelvic Sorcery Nail Polish - color shifting metallic flakies

 Inspiration: Gamora in Guardians of the Galaxy: "I will not succumb to your pelvic sorcery!"

 - Designed, mixed & packaged in-house

-- Free of phthalates, formaldehyde, toluene, camphor, fragrance, and common allergens
+- Nontoxic (no phthalates, formaldehyde, toluene, camphor, or common allergens)

 - Store your polish in a cool, dry place, out of direct sunlight